Scale invariance vs conformal invariance: Holography

 \subsection{Beyond classical Einstein gravity}

-The holographic arguments so far have assumed the classical Einstein gravity.
-Some of the predictions such as $a=c$ are particular to the classical approximation to the gravity dual and it does not cover the entire space of the conformal field theories.
-In this section, we will discuss various attempts to introduce corrections to the Einstein gravity in holography such as higher derivative corrections and quantum anomalous corrections.
+The holographic arguments so far have assumed the classical Einstein gravity coupled with a classical matter sector (except in section \ref{folia}).
+Some of the predictions such as $a=c$ are particular to the classical approximation to the gravity dual with Einstein-Hilbert action and it does not cover the entire space of the conformal field theories.
+In this subsection, we will discuss various attempts to introduce corrections to the Einstein gravity in holography such as higher derivative corrections and quantum anomalous corrections.
 We discuss these aspects within the effective $d+1$ dimensional gravity.
 Ultimately, these must be embedded in the string theory to fully understand the quantum gravity, which we will leave for the future study.